 One of the biggest problems in the US are medical costs.
 We spend far more than any other country, almost twice the OECD average.
 This problem will not be fixed by Obamacare and indeed will only get worse due to the spiralling of price increases between insurance companies and hospitals, given the lack of competition.

-Furthermore, as you can see from this interactive table, we spend trillions of dollars more than other countries do, yet we don't achieve better outcomes.
+interactive table, we spend trillions of dollars more than other countries do, yet we don't achieve better outcomes.

 Chile, Hong Kong, and Singapore, for example, spend one fourth what we do and achieve better outcomes and longer lifespans.
 So spending more money isn't a solution.
 In fact, imagine what we could do if we cut our healthcare spending in half.
 We'd free up over a trillion dollars for other things.
 That's what economists call consumer surplus.
 Even in crazy Washington, where congressmen think money grows on trees, a trillion is a large number.